SDS322E-2025Fall/Lab1/README.md

 5. Under "Project directory name", enter **Lab1**.
 (RStudio may automatically put this into the box for you.)

-6. Ignore the last box.
+6. You may choose to select a directory to store the project or you can use the default.

 7. Click "Create Project".